Environmental Performance

 As its 7th unsecured straight bond, Kaneka issued a green bond (environmental bond) to procure funds for the manufacture and R&D of KANEKA Biodegradable Polymer Green Planet™ (“Green Planet™”) in September 2019.
 A green bond is an ESG bond, and fund usage is limited to projects that contribute to resolving environmental issues.
 It is the first such industrial bond issued by a Japanese chemical company.

-Green Planet™ is a 100% plant-based polymer extracted from microorganisms that process plant oils and is biodegradable in the sea and soil.
-It is expected to contribute to reducing marine pollution caused by microplastics.
+Green Planet™ is a 100% plant-based material derived from microorganisms that consume plant oils and store them as polymers within their bodies.
+Biodegradable in seawater and soil, it is expected to help solve the global issue of marine pollution caused by microplastics.

 For the issuance of the green bond, Kaneka has established the Green Bond Framework, which conforms to the Green Bond Principles 2018 of the International Capital Market Association (ICMA) and the Green Bond Guidelines 2017 Edition of Japan’s Ministry of the Environment.
 To obtain eligibility for and transparency of this green bond and raise its appeal for investors, as a third-party evaluation, Kaneka has obtained a second opinion from Rating and Investment Information, Inc. (R&I) of how this framework conforms to the Green Bond Principles 2018 and the Green Bond Guidelines 2017 Edition.
 Kaneka has also obtained top-level evaluation in the green bond assessment by R&I, the GA1 preliminary evaluation.